Wolfrax/wlog/content/articles/Technologies/Rpi SSH.rst

 See `SSH passwordless <https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md>`_.

-If ssh tries to connect to a known IP address but receives a different ssh key from the one it got before, it makes sense to treat this as a possible security problem and refuse to connect.
+If ssh tries to connect to a known IP address but receives a different ssh key compared to the one it got before, it makes sense to treat this as a possible security problem and refuse to connect.
 This can happen if there is a new installation of Raspbian and most commonly manifests by the ssh client reporting something like: